 9 Top-Rated Day Trips from Venice

-Few foreign tourists go beyond Venice into the part of the Veneto region known as Friuli-Venezia Giulia, nor do they explore the Palladian villas and walled towns that lie to the northwest.
+In addition to being one of the top tourist destinations in Italy - and in all Europe - Venice is also an ideal base for visiting more of Northern Italy's top attractions.
+Padua, Vicenza, and Verona are easy train rides away, and the magnificent Dolomites form a wall to the north.
+Thanks to Italy's high-speed trains, even Florence is within reach.
+Few foreign tourists go beyond Venice into the part of the Veneto region known as Friuli-Venezia Giulia, nor do they explore the Palladian villas that lie to the northwest.
 But all these attractions weave closely into the story of Venice.
 Along the Adriatic coast to the east, you'll find the city's roots in the magnificent remains of towns from which early Christians fled from barbarian hordes before founding Venice.
-And all around the city, St. Mark's winged lion and the graceful curved windows traced in delicate stonework will remind you that all these towns were once part of Venice's powerful empire, which they called La Serenissima - the most serene.

 St. Mark is thought to have spread Christianity to Roman Aquileia, one of the greatest and wealthiest cities of ancient Italy.
 Its basilica has been listed as a UNESCO World Heritage Site for its major role in the evangelization of central Europe, as well as for its astonishing fourth-century mosaics.
 The star attraction of the ninth-century basilica is from the earlier one that Attila the Hun burned in AD 425.
 Discovered in 1909, the fourth-century floors are the largest Paleo-Christian mosaic floor known in Western Europe.
 But it's not just their sheer magnitude that will fascinate you: the bird and animal designs are so intricate and detailed that you can see the expressions on the faces of people and animals they depict.